Elie-A-98/odc/README.md

 I used `msw` to mock the api layer, so there is no need to run something other than the frontend host. `msw` works by intercepting network calls using a service worker.

+## Design decisions

+### Structure

+I've split the code into 4 layers: api (satisfies the backend), design (satisfies the design), app (satisfies both the backend, the design and the app's logic like routing and initialization) and lib (shared services and utilities)

+The dependency rule is:
+- app can depend on api, design and lib (app can depend on any group - it's where the core features are implemented)
+- api can only depend on lib
+- design can only depend on lib

+I am not religious about this structure, and probably in a real big application dependencies would need to mix a bit, but I find that it helps unify the decision on how to compose components.

+You can another folder in the root called feature, this belongs in the app group since it's free to use all other groups.
+It's in root because it's easier to access.

+I considered a feature a page, so i followed next.js app router structure for url matching to represent also where this feature is rendered.
+`features/_shared` contain component that are shared between features.
+Ideally features should not use each other, and if something needs to be shared between them, I lift it up to the `_shared/` folder.

+For naming conventions I followed kebab-case because I allow a file to export more than 1 react component.
+I want to keep the files count small while grouping related things together.

+Finally I try to not export things that are used in 1 place because when scaled the global module gets messy.

+### Auth

+Auth is implemented using an HttpOnly session cookie.
+It is handled in my msw handlers

+### fetch

+I was planning to add axios and intercept network calls but I ran out of time and stuck to using a `wrappedFetch` that handles http error http responses.

+### Server State

+I used react query for the server state, and kept id the single source of truth so I didn't use a store for authorization.

 ## Comments

 I focused mainly on the products and login pages, this is where I followed best practices for components composition and accessibility.
 I added listing, pagination, filtering, decent image optimization, and used react query to represent the server state, and msw and a mock to abstract the backend layer.